This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 - Hungry, hungry, hungry! – Ummm…she’s always hungry so no change in her appetite.

 - More affection please – One word: Golden Retriever.
-Sorry, but she really can’t be more affectionate then she already is.
+Sorry, but she really can’t be more affectionate than she already is.

 - Behavior changes – Nothing noticeable here with Raven.

-- Vaginal discharge – She keeps pretty tidy in her nether regions, but in hindsight I do recall her licking herself more frequently then normal.
+- Vaginal discharge – She keeps pretty tidy in her nether regions, but in hindsight, I do recall her licking herself more frequently than normal.